Home and Back Again

-Begin by identifying the skills you want to develop.
+Identify the skills you want to develop.

-If you want to develop a complex skill like mapping or drawing, choose one part of a skill at a time.
-If you want to develop your drawing, writing or use of numbers in your nature journal, you will need to decide what parts of the skills are involved in something more complex.
+If it is a complex skill like mapping, choose basic parts of the skill as your foundation.
+If you want to develop your drawing, writing or use of numbers, start with simple parts of the skill are involved in something more complex.

 Practise with exercises that use that skill for at least a week, or ten or more times.

-Have a starting point (remember to put a date on every page) as a point of comparison so that you can see your progress, and where you are getting stuck.
+Have a starting point (remember to put a date on every page) as a point of comparison.
+This helps you to see your progress, and where you are getting stuck.

 “I learn by practicing my nature journaling skills.
 I learn in multiple ways.
 Much of my learning is from others, who in turn have learned from those who nature journaled before.
 I acknowledge and respect people and sources of knowledge.[ii]

 I benefit from the knowledge shared by indigenous peoples with colonialists.
 The early European explorers are attributed with “discovering” and naming many species that are known today.
-I seek to counter the erasure of indigenous languages and peoples in developing the current state of science.”
+I seek to counter the erasure of indigenous knowledge, languages and peoples in developing the current state of science.”

-Before you step out
+Before you step out the door

 Take care of practical matters, so that you are prepared to enjoy and deal with issues that may come up in the field.

-Things – supplies and kit, appropriate clothing, first aid, food and liquids, keep a nature journal kit with you at all times.
+Things – supplies and kit, appropriate clothing, first aid, food and liquids, keep a nature journal kit with you at all times,

 Information - know where you are going if you are venturing out beyond home ground.
 How long do you plan to go?
 What are the predicted weather and other conditions?